Samkth123/KTH-md/Growth/Session 1/Chapter 5 - Measuring and describing growth.md

 Revenue appears at the top of the companies income statement.

-Turnover is more than just growth, its about how active a company is.
+Turnover is more than just growth, its about how active a company is and the speed of its business engine.

+Revenue is the product of price and volume.

+Infl